yeatmanlab/AFQ/README.txt

 http://white.stanford.edu/newlm/index.php/AFQ.
 The current stable release (v1.1) can be downloaded from: https://github.com/jyeatman/AFQ/archive/v1.1.zip
+But I suggest following the repository using git.
+The software is updated regularly.
 For help and updates join the AFQ mailing list in google groups: https://groups.google.com/forum/?fromgroups#!forum/automated-fiber-quantification-afq